Consumer Data Protection Act & Personal Data Privacy Law

 Consumer Data Laws

 The passage of the privacy law is seen as a victory for consumers to crack down on personal data theft and data misuse.
-On example of a change in law is companies will be required to get permission before collecting certain types of data related to racial or ethnic origin, genetic data and location.
+One example of a change in law is that companies will be required to get permission before collecting certain types of data related to racial or ethnic origin, genetic data and location.
 The idea is to hold tech corporations accountable for protecting consumer data.

 Other states, including Utah, Washington and New Jersey, are weighing their own data privacy legislation.
 The differing intricacies of the laws is likely to put more pressure on Congress to move toward federal privacy legislation.
 There have been attempts to pass data privacy bills but they have largely failed.
 The tech industry may apply its own pressure for a federal standard so they don’t have to navigate so many different state regulations.